Europe needs strong software research! Check the manifesto and support by signing!

 Our former members include:

-As interns, we have hosted:
+As interns, we have in the past hosted:

 Within the department, we collaborate closely with the Formal Methods Group of Jüri Vain and the Compositional Systems and Methods "TallCats" Group of Pawel Sobocinski.